Skip to main content

 Assistant Professor in Classical and Mediterranean Studies

-Zainaldin has published numerous articles and peer-reviewed book chapters on Greco-Roman science and philosophy, on Latin literature, and on Greco-Roman/Chinese comparative studies (overview).
-Written alongside his dissertation, his first book, on the fragmentary Latin agricultural writings of the third-century Roman author Gargilius Martialis, was published by Cambridge University Press in 2020 in the series Cambridge Classical Texts and Commentaries.
-Besides establishing a new critical Latin text of the extant agricultural writings of this 3rd-century north-African author, the book offers a comprehensive study of Gargilius’ writings, revealing their importance for our understanding of the development of the Latin language and of ancient scientific and technical literature.
+Zainaldin has published numerous articles and peer-reviewed book chapters on Greek and Roman science and philosophy, Latin literature, and Greco-Roman/Chinese comparative studies (overview and links here).
+His first book, Gargilius Martialis: The Agricultural Fragments, was published by Cambridge University Press in 2020.
+Besides establishing a new critical Latin text of the extant agricultural writings of this 3rd-century north-African Roman author Gargilius Martialis, the book offers a comprehensive study of Gargilius’ writings, demonstrating their importance for our understanding of the development of the Latin language and of ancient scientific and technical thought and literature.
+His second book, The artes and the Emergence of a Scientific Culture in the Early Roman Empire, appeared with Cambridge University Press in 2025.
+It offers the first full-scale, synthetic account of the Latin technical treatises called artes—including architecture, agriculture, land-surveying, medicine, and the art of war—and argues that their flourishing in the early Roman Empire represents the emergence and development of a uniquely Roman scientific culture.

-• A commentary on Seneca the Younger’s Consolation to Marcia, co-written with Jonathan Master (Emory University) and under contract with Cambridge University Press for the series Cambridge Greek and Latin Classics, that sets Seneca’s work into its manifold ancient contexts (historical, philosophical, linguistic, literary, and cultural).
+• A book on Seneca the Younger’s Consolation to Marcia, co-written with Prof. Jonathan Master (Emory University) and under contract with Cambridge University Press for the series Cambridge Greek and Latin Classics, that sets Seneca’s work into its manifold ancient contexts—historical, philosophical, linguistic, literary, and cultural—and presents a new argument for its enduring significance.

 • A translation of Seneca the Younger’s Consolation to Marcia, also co-written with Jonathan Master and under contract with Princeton University Press for the series Ancient Wisdom for Modern Readers, that will make Seneca’s work comprehensible and urgent to a public audience.

-• A book, in progress, that introduces, sets into global context, and offers a new argument for the significance of the Greco-Roman tradition of philosophical consolation from Crantor (3rd c.
-BCE) to Seneca and Plutarch (1st c.
-CE).
+• A book, in progress, that introduces, sets into global context, and offers a new argument for the significance of the Greek and Roman consolatory tradition from Homer to Augustine, with a particular focus on the philosophical tradition.

 In his teaching, Zainaldin enjoys introducing students to topics which are central to his own interests and remain of enduring relevance today.
-At Vanderbilt he regularly teaches courses on Greek and Roman science (“Ancient Science,” CLAS 2300) and medicine (“Ancient Medicine and Its Legacy,” CLAS 1140).
-He also enjoys teaching Greek and Latin at all levels.
-In spring 2025 he will teach a course on “Science, Technology, and Values” in the pilot for the new Vanderbilt first-year core sequence.
+At Vanderbilt he regularly teaches courses on Greek and Roman science (“Ancient Science,” CLAS 2300) and medicine (“Ancient Medicine and Its Legacy,” CLAS 1140), Greek and Latin at all levels, and in the Vanderbilt core sequence (“Science, Technology, and Values,” CORE 1020).
 Zainaldin is always excited to meet with and support students working in the humanities as well as those majoring in STEM disciplines who have interests in history, philosophy, and more.
-He is particularly interested to meet with students with comparative interests, whether Greek-Roman/Chinese or otherwise.
+He is also interested to meet with students with comparative interests, whether Greco-Roman/Chinese or otherwise.